 In the financial year 24/25 we submitted a deficit budget.
 Over the past year we have developed a medium term financial plan across our NHS partners to set out how we are going to return to financial balance.
-This has collaboration.
+This has involved identifying opportunities for partnership working to increase our scope for delivering savings through collaboration.